 As you’ve doubtlessly noticed, health care prices aren’t the same from person to person.
 Individuals all have their own medical needs, after all, and what you need will change over the course of your lifetime.
 The same doubtlessly holds true for dogs, and these differences can mean very different veterinary costs.

 Where dogs differ from humans, though, is often in how they are categorized.
-We know, for example, that certain breeds have certain very specific health conditions.
+We know, for example, that certain breeds have certain very specific health conditions – in some cases making them renowned as the most expensive dog breeds in the world.
 You aren’t going to need the same kind of preventative care for a Saint Bernard as you’d need for a Beagle, for example, nor are you going to have to deal with the same kind of dosages or even necessarily the same kind of expected reactions from medication.

 Age also plays a role because of how often older dogs get ill and the amount of veterinary care that most dog owners believe that older dogs need.
 It’s common to see more vet visits for old dogs and puppies because pet owners tend to worry more about health at the extreme ends of the age range; dogs in the prime of their lives often only go to the vet when they are truly sick, which means that their vet bills tend to be higher for each individual visit.